Registered training organisations (supervising)

 Changing the SRTO during the term of the training contract

-A change of SRTO may occur at various stages during an apprenticeship or traineeship, provided both the employer and apprentice or trainee and parent/guardian (if applicable) agree.
+A change of SRTO may occur during an apprenticeship or traineeship, provided the employer and apprentice or trainee (and parent or guardian, if applicable) agree.

-- provide a statement of attainment to the apprentice or trainee, confirming the units of competency completed under the training plan up to the replacement day, and
+- provide to the apprentice or trainee a qualification or a statement of attainment confirming the units of competency completed under the training plan up to the replacement day, and

 ATIS-007 Changing the training contract information sheet has further information about changing the SRTO.

-When the new RTO agrees to become the replacement provider and becomes the SRTO, that organisation must meet all the responsibilities mentioned in this information sheet, including developing a new training plan within
+When the new RTO agrees to become the SRTO, that organisation must meet all the responsibilities mentioned in this information sheet, including developing a new training plan within

 28 days after the replacement.